Earl: England

-Anglo-Saxon period
+Anglo-Saxon period (1016–1066)

-Ealdorman

 The office of earl evolved from the ealdorman, an office within Anglo-Saxon government.
 The English king appointed the ealdorman to be the chief officer in a shire.
 He commanded the local fyrd and presided over the shire court alongside the bishop.
 As compensation, he received the third penny: one-third of the shire court's profits and the boroughs' revenues.
 Initially, the ealdorman governed a single shire.
 Starting with Edward the Elder, it became customary for one ealdorman to administer three or four shires together as an ealdormanry.